 Here’s hoping that these traffic signs will fulfill their purpose by catching the attention of motorists and encourage them to obey traffic laws and drive safely.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
-If you or a loved one have been injured in a car accident, talk to a lawyer at the Katz Law Firm, and discuss your eligibility for a claim for damages for your losses.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+If you or a loved one have been injured in a car accident, talk to a lawyer at the Katz Personal Injury Lawyers, and discuss your eligibility for a claim for damages for your losses.
 You could be eligible for damages that include medical costs, lost income, diminished future earnings and other damages.
 Schedule a free initial consultation with a lawyer at our firm.